wardnaa/Tri3/README.md

 4. bootstrap
 5. mysql databases

-note : You must use the mysql database server because this tool uses a database to working
+note : You must use the mysql database server because this tool uses a database to working!
 ```

 ### Download and Config: